Dippyskoodlez/NARA/README.md

 ========
 An Arduino controlled Robot.
 Primary implementation is a computer host and Xbox One controller utilizing a Processing sketch for communication via Xbee to the remote Arduino driving a Pololu Qik 12v10 motor driver.

-*These sketches are designed for an Arduino Mega 2560.
-Sketches have currently only been tested on Processing 3.11/Arduino 15, OS X 10.11.5 (15F34)*
+* These sketches are designed for an Arduino Mega 2560. *

 ###### Software Required:
 * Arduino IDE/Compatible